Assessments & Results

 Key Stage 1 and 2 National Test Results

-No pupils in KS1 or KS2 sat the statutory assessment tests in 2019.
-No pupils were able to access the tests due to their individual levels of attainment.
-The Standards and Testing Authority (STA) was informed about the results at both Key Stages.
+No pupils in KS1 or KS2 sat the statutory assessment tests in 2023.
+DeNno pupils would have been able to access the tests due to their individual levels of attainment.
+The Standards and Testing Authority (STA) are normally informed about the results at both Key Stages.

 Key Stage 1 Results